jjy1031/jjy1031.github.io/docs/Installation.md

 ## Setup conda environment

-This creates a new Conda environment using the specifications provided in an `environment.yml` file.
+This creates a new conda environment according to the specifications in the `environment.yml` file.

 ```python
 conda env create -f environment.yml